Cyber Security Risk Review | Information Security Assessment

 Risk review – a worthwhile investment

-The cost of dealing with a cyber disaster through a cyber incident response team – IR / IRT – or a cyber investigation intended to find evidence which will enable suing or convicting the perpetrator, is immeasurably more costly than preventing the attack in the first place (“An ounce of prevention is worth a pound of cure”).
+The cost of dealing with a cyber disaster through a cyber incident response team – IR / IRT / DFIR – or a cyber investigation intended to find evidence that will enable suing or convicting the perpetrator, is immeasurably more costly than preventing the attack in the first place (“An ounce of prevention is worth a pound of cure”).
 The risk of individual and class-action lawsuits is also continually increasing, where the defendants may be members of the board of directors and executives.
 On top of that, regulatory enforcement is continually escalating in Israel and worldwide, exposing organizations that have failed to comply with minimum cybersecurity requirements to extremely high penalties.

 Our many years of experience have proven that the cost of an investigation, or of managing a single cyber incident is immeasurably more expensive than the cost of an information security assessment and adaptation to the information security standards, penetration tests, CISO, and all of the information security tools the organization will need to procure.